Your Dog Isn’t Just Hungry — They’re Bored

 Method 1: Embrace the Hunt with Scatter Feeding

-Three dogs forage for snacks scattered in the grass.
+Three dogs forage for scattered food in the grass.

-London, Nutmeg and Tiger forage in the grass for snacks.
+London, Nutmeg, and Tiger forage for scattered food in the grass.

-• Signal the game’s start: Say “Find It!” to kick off the hunt and encourage active sniffing.
+• Signal the game’s start: Say “Find It!” or “Search” to encourage your dog to begin sniffing

-• Increase difficulty: Spread the game into a larger area, think first floor or multi-floor hunt or move the activity outside, as new scents (flowers, grass) increase the challenge.
+• Increase difficulty: Spread the game into a larger area.
+Try the entire first floor, multiple rooms, or take it outside where new scents increase the challenge.

-• Manage excitement: If your dog eats as you scatter temporarily move them to another room while you prepare the area.
+• Manage excitement: If your dog eats as you scatter, temporarily move them to another room while you prepare.

 Scatterfeeding is a favorite activity in my household!
 I will also use scatterfeeding before teaching an overly exhubertant dog a lesson in loose leash walking.